FailAcademy/learning/wdp-vancouver/_slides/week-06/01-intro-to-php.md

 Strings must be wrapped in quotes (single or double), and quotes within a string must be "escaped" with a backslash.

-On style...PHP also tends to favour underscores in variable names, as opposed to camelCase in JS.
+On style...WP coding standards advise **underscores** in variable names, as opposed to the camelCase we use in JS.

 ---